Particular/docs.particular.net/samples/sqltransport/multi-instance/sample.md

 ## Code walk-through

-This sample contains the following projects:
+The sample contains the following projects:

- * Sender - A console application responsible for sending the initial `ClientOrder` message and processing the follow-up `ClientOrderAccepted` message.
+ * Sender: A console application responsible for sending the initial `ClientOrder` message and processing the follow-up `ClientOrderAccepted` message.
- * Receiver - A console application responsible for processing the order message.
+ * Receiver: A console application responsible for processing the order message.
- * Messages - A class library containing message definitions.
+ * Messages: A class library containing message definitions.

 partial: passconnection

 ### Sender project

 The Sender does not store any data.
-It mimics the front-end system where orders are submitted by the users and passed via the bus to the back-end.
-It is configured to use SQL Server transport and run in the [*multi-instance*](/transports/sql/deployment-options.md?version=SqlTransport_3#multi-instance.md) mode. `ConnectionProvider.GetConnection` method is used for providing connections.
+It mimics a front-end system where orders are submitted by the users and passed via the bus to the back-end.
+It is configured to use the SQL Server transport and run in [*multi-instance*](/transports/sql/deployment-options.md?version=SqlTransport_3#multi-instance.md) mode. `ConnectionProvider.GetConnection` method is used for providing connections.

 snippet: SenderConfiguration